Visitor Policy

 3. Essential Caregivers and general visitors are strongly encouraged to sign up for the Family Newsletter to ensure they are up to date on all protocols and overall health status of the Home.
 Hard copies of the Family Newsletter are available in the Resource area in the front lobby.

 4. Follow the Policies and Procedures outlined by the home based on the best practice guidelines of the Ministry of Long-Term Care or KFLA Public Health guidelines.
-All visitors to the home must complete passive screening at the main entrance before entry by reading the posted questions and answering all questions truthfully and pass the screening to enter into the home.

-7. Essential Caregivers must submit a caregiver form and complete online mandatory IPAC training prior to being approved as a designated essential caregiver.
+6. Essential Caregivers must submit a caregiver form and complete online mandatory IPAC training prior to being approved as a designated essential caregiver.

 Visiting Hours